Skip to Content

 The Rochester Public Market is a foodie’s delight!

-You can find fresh honey, maple syrup, every variety of apple imaginable.
+You can find fresh honey, maple syrup, every variety of apple imaginable — from produce to flowers to handmade gifts.

-If you’re hungry, there’s plenty of prepared foods and baked goods but Juan and Maria’s Empanadas are a crowd favorite.
+If you’re hungry, there are prepared foods and baked goods but Juan and Maria’s Empanadas are a crowd favorite.

 They have options like chicken, veggie, pork and onion, and rice, bean and cheese empanadas.
 They also have sauces prepared in-house.